alaksej/sort-typescript-imports-unofficial/README.md

 ## 1.4.0 (unofficial)
 - Added sorting by regexps and option to insert empty line to separate blocks of imports
+- Added the ability to sort multiple files at once (Ctrl + Shift + P -> Sort All Imports).
+The files to be sorted are specified by the `typescript.extension.sortImports.sortAllFiles` configuration option.

 ### 1.3.0
 - Added configuration option to omit the semicolon at the end of the import clause.